 According to the U.S. Environmental Protection Agency (EPA), paraquat is one of the most widely used herbicides on U.S. crops.
-Nearly 11 million pounds of the herbicide are sprayed across a vast array of American crops each year.
+Between 10 million and 15 million pounds of paraquat are used on American crops every year.

-While the herbicide has been banned in more than 35 countries worldwide — including the entire European Union and China — there has been no such ban in the United States.
-In fact, use of the herbicide has actually increased in the United States in recent years, more than doubling since 2013.
+While the herbicide has been banned in more than 35 countries worldwide — including the European Union and China — there has been no such ban in the United States.
+In fact, paraquat use has more than doubled in the United States in recent years.

 Individuals can also be subject to paraquat poisoning by: